hexchat/gtk-win32/index.md

 ## Building from Source

 Building GTK+ and its dependencies on Windows has never been easier.
-We have a PowerShell which does most of the work for you, so you just have to wait until it finishes.
+We have a PowerShell script which does most of the work for you, so you just have to wait until it finishes.
 But first of all, here's the dependency graph of the GTK+ stack.

 <img src="images/dependency-graph.png" alt="gtk dependency graph" />